 This is just how life is.

 I lie still on my cot, trying not to breathe too loudly or move too quickly.
-He has no reason when he's angry.
-If you get in his way, if you make too much noise, it's your own fault and you deserve what you get, and what you get depends on how sadistic he's feeling that day.
+He sees no reason when he's angry.
+If you get in his way, if you make too much noise, it's your own fault and you deserve what you get - and what you get depends on how sadistic he's feeling that day.
 You can't predict his moods and you sure as hell can't prevent what comes with them.
 Deriving a sick pleasure from inflicting pain is like a cruel hobby of his.
 He only makes things worse if you cry or plead, and mercy is nonexistent to him.

 He also sells drugs to make a little money from it, which he then uses to buy and trade for more potent stuff, leaving us with less than what we had to begin with.
-He'll never get punished for it either.
+He'll never get punished for it, either.
 He was raised by the guy who runs our local, corrupt police department, a man who goes by the name of Coin.
 He's one of the biggest drug suppliers in the area, and Snow helps him with his 'business'.

 I open my eyes and peek over at the cot beside me.
 I see my little sister, Prim, staring at the ceiling, not daring to move a muscle.
 I find it sad that this has become a morning ritual for us – being afraid to get up, be seen, or even breathe too loudly.
-She's only eleven years old and I hate that she's spent most of her life in fear.
+She's only eleven years old, and I hate that she's spent most of her life in fear.
 She probably doesn't even remember what life was like before Snow, doesn't remember a time when it wasn't this dreadful.
 Despite all the hell we go through, however, Prim is one of the kindest, gentlest souls you'll ever encounter.
 So compassionate, she wouldn't even kill a cockroach without feeling sorry for it.

 I, on the other hand, have no problem with killing things.
 I have no choice in the matter.
 It's either that or let us all die of starvation.
-Snow doesn't care, he rarely eats-and when he does, it's not at home.
+Snow doesn't care; he rarely eats - and when he does, it's not at home.
 He doesn't let us sign up for food assistance because he'd then be forced to look for work and that's not something he's intent on doing.
 As far as Mom working, she hasn't been okay for years.
-She reached her breaking point long ago and the pieces have never came back together.
+She reached her breaking point long ago and the pieces never came back together.
 There's a light inside, reminding us that someone once lived there, but no one is home anymore.
 She's merely a shell of a person, just another punching bag I have to try to protect.

 Just another reason why I could never leave this place if I tried.